-With so many customer experience KPIs to choose from, it’s hard to know which ones deliver the best insights for your company to enhance customer experiences, motivate loyalty, and increase sales.
+There are so many Customer Experience KPIs to choose from.
+So it’s hard to know which ones deliver the best insights for your company to enhance customer experiences, motivate loyalty, and increase sales.

 Here’s our top 8 Key Performance Indicators for your consideration (in no particular order):

 - Customer Effort Score (CES)

 - The Worth Index

 - Share of Wallet

 - Churn rate

 The best KPI for your company might not be on the list of most popular metrics.
 But we can start on the road to an informed decision by examining what the crowd is doing.